nathants/backup/readme.md

 - the [ignore](./examples/ignore) file, tracked in git, contains one regex per line of file paths to ignore.

 - a clean restore will clone the git repo, checkout a revision, select file paths by regex, gather needed tarball names, fetch tarballs from storage, and extract the selected files.

+## usage

+- `backup-add` - scan the filesystem for changes.
+- `backup-diff` - inspect the uncommitted backup diff.
+- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`.
+- `backup-commit` - commit the backup diff to remote storage.
+- `backup-find` - search for files in the index by regex at revision.
+- `backup-restore` - restore files from remote storage by regex at revision.

 ## dependencies